About Matt Potempa

 With an office located in the heart of Hillsboro Village near downtown Nashville, MHPS focuses on providing Estate and Trust Planning, Family Wealth Preservation, Probate and Business Litigation and Conflict Resolution, Conservatorships and Guardianships as well as Family Law and Personal Injury.

-Matt and his wife Kate live in the Historic Belmont neighborhood with their son Philip and two dogs, Gooseberry and Houston.
+Matt and his wife Kate live in the Historic Belmont neighborhood with their three sons, Philip, Patrick and Penn.

-Nashville Post, January 2012 named one of twenty one “Law Leaders Rising”
+- Nashville Post, January 2012 named one of twenty “Law Leaders Rising”

 Nashville Bar Association

 - 2018 – Representative to American Bar Association House of Delegates